How to Extract Quotes From Videos: The Complete 2026 Guide

 4. Learning and Study

-5. Social Media & Video Editing
+5. Social Media and Video Editing

 The Old Way: Manual Scrubbing and Note-Taking

-- Playing the video and listening carefully
+1. Playing the video and listening

-- Rewinding multiple times to capture exact wording
+3. Rewinding to capture exact wording

 The Modern Way: AI Transcription + Text Search

-In 2026, the workflow is dramatically faster:
+In 2026 the workflow is much faster:

-- Upload or link your video to a transcription tool
+1. Upload or link your video to a transcription tool

-- Generate a full transcript automatically in minutes
+2. Generate a full transcript in minutes

-- Search the transcript for keywords related to the quote
+3. Search the transcript for keywords

-- Copy the exact quote with surrounding context
+4. Copy the exact quote with surrounding context

-- Reference the timestamp for citation purposes
+5. Reference the timestamp for citation

 Best Tools for Extracting Quotes From Videos

-VidNotes – Best for Learning and Research
+VidNotes.
+Best for Learning and Research

-Why it's great for quotes:
+Why it works for quotes:

-- Full searchable transcripts with timestamps
+• Full searchable transcripts with timestamps

-- AI-powered highlights automatically surface key points and quotes
+• AI-powered highlights surface key points and quotes automatically

-- Works with YouTube, local videos, and cloud files
+• Works with YouTube, local videos, and cloud files

-Pricing: $9.99/month or $49.99/year with a free trial.
+Pricing: $9.99/month or $49.99/year, free trial.

 YouTube Transcript Extractors

-- YouTube To Transcript – Free browser-based tool
+• YouTube To Transcript.
+Free browser tool

-- Tactiq YouTube Transcript Generator – Chrome extension
+• Tactiq YouTube Transcript Generator.
+Chrome extension

-- NoteGPT YouTube Transcript – Includes AI summaries
+• NoteGPT YouTube Transcript.
+Includes AI summaries

-HappyScribe – Best for Professional Transcription
+HappyScribe.
+Best for Professional Transcription

-Why it's useful for quotes:
+Why it works for quotes:

-- 99% accuracy with automatic transcription
+• 99% accuracy on automatic transcription

-- Interactive transcript editor for corrections
+• Interactive transcript editor for corrections

-- Speaker identification for multi-person interviews
+• Speaker identification for multi-person interviews

-Best for: Professional journalists, media companies, and agencies that need verified transcripts for publication.
+Best for: professional journalists, media companies, and agencies that need verified transcripts for publication.

-Sonix – Best for Enterprise Teams
+Sonix.
+Best for Enterprise Teams

 Why teams use it for quotes:

-- Full-text search across all uploaded videos
+• Full-text search across all uploaded videos

-- Custom vocabulary for industry-specific terminology
+• Custom vocabulary for industry terms

-- API access for workflow automation
+• API access for workflow automation

-Pricing: Starting at $10/hour with monthly subscriptions available.
+Pricing: from $10/hour, monthly subscriptions available.

 Step-by-Step: How to Extract Quotes From Any Video